EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/tools.math.stat.md

 ### tools.math.stat.cell_stat

-cell_stat function                                               AstroStat Description: Given a list of x,y coordinates (with optional property columns), count the number of points in each cell in the
+cell_stat function                                               AstroStat Description: Given a list of x,y coordinates (with optional property columns), count the number of points in each cell in the x-y plane and calculate the statistics (e.g., mean, medain